NoelM/noelm.github.io/content/posts/zig_threading.md

 ### Standard Library

-We propose to compare and use the standard-library implementation.
-It is not documented, but its purpose is to maintain a pool of threads, and spawning tasks; they are queued within a `RunQueue`.
-The instantiation is quite simple:
+Now I use the type `std.Thread.Pool` from the _stdlib_, as shown previously it maintains a pool of threads.
+But instead of putting integer to a queue, we spawn tasks (calls to a function) queued in a `RunQueue`.

 ```zig
 const Pool = std.Thread.Pool;